Vandestadt and McGruer Limited

 Vandestadt and McGruer Limited (sometimes styled as Vandestadt & McGruer) was a Canadian boat builder based in Owen Sound, Ontario.
 The company specialized in the design and manufacture of fibreglass sailboats.

 The company was founded by Fraser McGruer and Hubert Vandestadt in 1965.
-Vandestadt was the main designer for the company and also the nephew of naval architect Ericus Gerhardus van de Stadt, a pioneer of 20th century sailboat design.
+Vandestadt was the main designer for the company and also the nephew of naval architect E. G. van de Stadt, a pioneer of 20th century sailboat design.

 History

 The company imported the trailer sailers built by the MacGregor Yacht Corporation from the United States into Canada and also produced its own line of boats.

 The first design produced was the 13.33 ft Spindrift 13, a small day sailer dinghy in 1965, with 800 boats built.
 This was followed by the smaller 11.08 ft Skunk 11 in 1968, of which 1200 were delivered.
 The next boat was the even smaller 9.58 ft Shrimp in 1972, with 340 boats completed.

 The first keelboat produced was the Siren 17 pocket cruiser, introduced in 1974.
 With 3,200 boats built, it became one of the most successful Canadian sailboat designs.